Schroeder-Group/3_Imputation-Workshop/Step-by-step.md

         """
 ```

-Merge_gl merges all samples into one single file.
-This is why the expand function is required, as the input will be a list of files.
-As you may notice, the wildcard '{sample}' won't longer exist and the allow_missing is needed to avoid snakemake complain of missing dependencies.
+Merge_gl merges all samples into one single file, which requires the use of the expand function, to get the input as a list of files.
+As you may notice, the wildcard '{sample}' won't longer exist and the allow_missing is needed to avoid snakemake complaints of missing dependencies.

 ```
 rule merge_gl: